Life (2015 film): Filming

 Principal photography began on 18 February 2014 in Toronto, Ontario, Canada and continued till 27 March 2014.
 Pattinson filmed a scene in snow in Toronto on 18 February 2014.
-On 20 February 2014, filming took place at 33rd Maitland street Toronto.
+On 20 February 2014, filming took place at 33rd Maitland Street in Toronto.
 Filming took place inside and outside of a building in Downtown Toronto on 21 February 2014 with Pattinson, Kingsley and DeHaan.
 Pattinson and DeHaan filmed scenes at the farm outside of Toronto on 26 February – 1 March 2014.
 On 4 March 2014, filming took place downtown Millbrook near Peterborough at King Street, which was transformed into the 1950s era and at the Pastry Peddler shop which was transformed into a 1950s shoe store.
 A rainy scene was shot in downtown Toronto on 7 March 2014.
-On 8 March 2014 filming took place at Bay Street in downtown Toronto, which was transformed into 1950s New York City street.
+On 8 March 2014, filming took place at Bay Street in downtown Toronto, which was transformed into 1950s New York City street.
 On 11 March 2014, Pattinson and DeHaan shot a motorcycle riding scene in Toronto, on a bike resembling a 1955 Trophy Triumph, James Dean's bike.
 On 15 March 2014, filming took place at Victoria and King streets in downtown Toronto with Pattinson and Edgerton.
 Scenes shot at 71 Gloucester Street Toronto on 20 March 2014.

 After Toronto, filming moved to Los Angeles, California.
 Filming took place at Chateau Marmont on 30 March 2014.
 On 31 March 2014, scenes were shot at Pantages Theatre, which was transformed as it was at the premiere of 1954 film A Star Is Born.
 Filming finally wrapped up on 1 April 2014.

 Producer Christina Piovesan talking about the outdoor filming said, "There's a huge section that takes place exterior on a farm, and Rob and Dane are in period costumes that are so slight while the crew were covered from head to toe with only eyes showing.
 They were such troopers to be shooting with Anton in this brutal weather.
 The environment was hostile, but you can't tell when you watch it, and that's a testament to how professional they are."